-Descriptions in the Object Browser Description of each quantity • Contour Depth(Max) The max. water depth by the time of visualization (m).
-Depth The water depth at the time of visualization (m) Elevation The ground height of calculation grid (m) WaterSurfaceElevation The water surface elevation at the time of visualization (m) Velocity (magnitude Max) The max. flow velocity by the time of visualization (m/s) Velocity (magnitude) Flow velocity at the time of visualization (m/s) • Vector Velocity Vector of flow velocity (m/s) at the time of visualization • Streamline Velocity Displays a streamline. • Particles Velocity Displays particles. • Cell attributes Normal cell (a normal cell) Displays a normal cell.
-Obstacle cell (a cell with an obstacle) Displays an obstacle cell.
+DESCRIPTIONS IN THE OBJECT DESCRIPTION OF EACH QUANTITY

+BROWSER •

+• CONTOUR

+DEPTH(MAX) The max. water depth by the time of

+visualization (m).

+DEPTH The water depth at the time of visualization

+(m)

+ELEVATION The ground height of calculation grid (m)

+WATERSURFACEELEVATION The water surface elevation at the time of

+visualization (m)

+VELOCITY (MAGNITUDE MAX) The max. flow velocity by the time of

+visualization (m/s)

+VELOCITY (MAGNITUDE) Flow velocity at the time of visualization

+(m/s)

+• VECTOR

+VELOCITY Vector of flow velocity (m/s) at the time of

+visualization

+• STREAMLINE

+VELOCITY Displays a streamline.

+• PARTICLES

+VELOCITY Displays particles.

+• CELL ATTRIBUTES

+OBSTACLE CELL (A NORMAL Displays a normal cell.

+CELL)

+OBSTACLE CELL (A CELL WITH Displays an obstacle cell.

+AN OBSTACLE)

+BOMBER CELL (A NORMAL CELL) Displays a normal cell.

+BOMBER CELL (A CELL WITH Displays a bomber cell.

+ANBOMBER)